 Also true is the explosion of FAKE data and information, where the teacher has the uphill task to sort through this, to find out what is right and wrong information.

-2. The 21st century educator is a lifelong learner
+2. The 21st Century Educator is a Lifelong Learner

 To appreciate the benefits of a lifelong learner, it is critical to understand why knowing things is no longer enough.
 It is equally important for teachers and learners to be intrigued by what the future holds.

-He must stay on top of the knowledge curve with new information and innovations, to produce learners who are explorers of knowledge.
+They must stay on top of the knowledge curve with new information and innovations, to produce learners who are explorers of knowledge.

-To do this correctly, he must read wide and be an ardent follower of global trends in education and other disciplines.
+To do this correctly, they must read wide and be an ardent follower of global trends in education and other disciplines.
+The educator, therefore, is a persistent learner, and avid reader of emerging knowledge-base and technology trends.

-He should also remain informed about the following global realities:
+They should also remain informed about the following global realities:

-• cultural relativism
+- cultural relativism

-• religious relativism
+- religious relativism

-• racial diversity
+- racial diversity

-• civil literacy
+- civil literacy

-• etc.
+- etc.

 The drive to remain current and informed becomes a motivating factor, which should trickle down to the learners.